sei-curiosity/hw-week07day04-react/README.md

 You will need to code along with the tutorial and submit your work.

-You should commit after each day's hw with the correct message like "Tuesday HW" so we can see your progress.
+You should commit after each day's hw with the correct message as mentioned below, so we can see your progress.

 ## HW: React Introduction